Strawberry Jam

 - In a large bowl, crush the strawberries and stir in the sugar.
 Let sit for 1 hour to allow the berries to release their juices.
 (Or up to 24 hours in the fridge.)

 - Add the lemon juice and grated apple.
 Transfer the mixture to a large stockpot and bring to a boil over medium-high heat.
 Once it reaches a boil that can't be stirred down, set a timer for 20 minutes.
-Turn off heat.
+Turn off the heat.

-- Test for doneness - Remove the glass plate from the freezer and drop a spoonful of the hot jam on the plate.
+- Test for doneness - Remove the glass plate from the freezer and drop a spoonful of the hot jam on it.
 Put the plate back into the freezer for 2 minutes.
 Remove the plate and run your finger through the jam.
 If the line stays separated, your jam is ready to be jarred.
 If the line closes, boil the jam for 5 more minutes and repeat the test.

 - Ladle the hot strawberry jam into clean, sterilized jars, leaving a ¼ inch headspace at the top.
 Remove air bubbles and wipe the rim of the jar to remove any residue.
 Center the canning lid on the jar and adjust the band to fingertip-tight.

-- If not canning, let the jars cool completely, tighten bands and store in the refrigerator for up to 2 months.
+- If not canning, let the jars cool completely, tighten bands, and store in the refrigerator for up to 2 months.

 Canning Instructions

-- Once you've filled all of your jars with jam, place them on the rack and lower it into the boiling water.
+- Once you've filled all of your jars with jam, place them on the rack and lower them into the boiling water.
 Make sure there is 1 inch of water covering the tops of the jars.
 Bring water to a rolling boil and cover the pot.

 NOTES